Rollbock: History

 The original invention goes back to the Rollwagen of the Schweizer Maschinenfabrik Winterthur (Swiss Locomotive and Machine Works, Winterthur) or SLM patented in 1880.
 It is a simple system for light loads that found applications even when the superior Langbein system was invented in 1881 by the Maschinenfabrik Esslingen (Esslingen Engineering Works) named after Paul Langbein being the director of the facilities in Saronno, Italy.

+A similar design appeared on the Paw Paw Railroad in Michigan in the late 1870's as an improvement from the Ramsey car-transfer apparatus, and it's inventor C.F.
+Allen also obtained a patent on his transfer truck in 1880, although the truck would ultimately see limited use in the United States compared to its European counterparts.

 The Langbein system uses pairs of claws which are folded up laterally by hand, to form a yoke around the axles of the standard gauge bogies.
 When the bogies are pulled out of the pit the standard gauge wheels can sink onto the Rollbock to find support.
 This method enables the Rollbock wagons to traverse curves as sharp as 15 m radius and, when fully loaded, they could be moved over narrow gauge tracks at a safe speed of 13 mph.

 In 1974 a refinement of the concept was developed for the Yverdon–Ste-Croix railway in Switzerland.
 Unlike the Langbein system, the Vevey system requires no manual intervention to fix the standard gauge axles over the narrow gauge bogies.
 In this system, rather than the axle being supported, the wheel flanges of the wagons are cradled in brackets projecting from the side of the Rollbock.
 This lowers the centre of gravity and increases stability.
 Many modern Rollbock users have converted to the Vevey System.
+They are used with a speed of up to 40 km/h, either loaded or empty.
 The Vevey Technologies company was bought by Bombardier in 1998.